 Welcome to Nine Elms, London’s most Cinderella-like transformation story to date.
-Covering a massive 227 hectares, it’s a huge venture (made up of 42 projects), breathing new life into a South London riverside district.
-Infrastructure, transport, offices, education, entertainment, parks and thousands of new-build homes – it’s all part of this colossal £15 billion regeneration scheme, with a focus on heritage and community at its heart.
-Read on to discover the developments that are rated as the best places to live in Nine Elms, as well as read reviews from residents who own or rent in Nine Elms.
+Covering a massive 227 hectares, this huge venture breathed new life into a South London riverside district.
+Infrastructure, transport, offices, education, entertainment, parks and thousands of new-build homes ; it’s all part of this colossal £15 billion regeneration scheme, with a focus on heritage and community at its heart.
+Read on to discover the developments that are the best places to live in Nine Elms, and also read reviews from residents who own or rent in Nine Elms.

 “The Nine Elms neighbourhood is one of the most exciting redevelopment projects of recent years, once an urban wasteland criss-crossed by railways lines and dotted with factories and disused car parks, the transformation has been nothing short of extraordinary.
 And it’s a success story that many first-time buyers and investors want to buy into.” – HomeViews Researcher